zarf-dev/proposals/0006-package-preview/README.md

 know that this has succeeded?
 -->

-- Preview package contents without creating the package
+- Preview rendered zarf.yaml without creating the package

 ### Non-Goals